Vegan Watercolour Art Supplies

 I use pencils made by Derwent.
 I have a sketching set Ed bought me for my birthday last year, they’re all simple graphite.
 I also have a set of Derwent Academy watercolour skintone pencils which I believe to be vegan based on the rest of the Derwent pencil range.

 I hope this has been of help to you in sourcing vegan art supplies for watercolour.
-It is my hope that with time art supplies will be listed in the same way that cosmetics are, and that companies will come to view having a high quality vegan range as a badge of honour to shout from the rooftops about!
+It is my hope that with time art supplies will be listed in the same way that cosmetics are.
 I wouldn’t have thought it possible back in 2005, but there’s much more demand these days which is wonderful to see.